gchq/sleeper/docs/designs/transaction-log-state-store.md

 We could design the system to allow for some slack and recover from transactions being undone over a short time period.
 This would be complicated to achieve, although it may allow for improved performance as updates don't need to wait.
-The increase in complexity means this is unlikely to be as practical as an approach where a full ordering is established immediately.
+The increase in complexity means this may not be as practical as an approach where a full ordering is established immediately.

 ### Parallel models